Beyond-Finance/dataeng-de-technical-assessment/README.md

 2. How long is the longest track in minutes?
 3. Which genre has the shortest average track length?
 4. Which artist shows up in the most playlists?
-5. What was the most popular album among these customers?
+5. What album had the most purchases?